- Overview

 To overcome this issue, together with the autoscale feature, the distributed runners cache feature was introduced.

-It uses configured object storage server to share the cache between used Docker hosts.
-When restoring and archiving the cache, GitLab Runner queried the server and downloaded or uploaded the archive respectively.
+This feature uses configured object storage server to share the cache between used Docker hosts.
+GitLab Runner queries the server and downloads the archive to restore the cache, or uploads it to archive the cache.

 [[runners]]